Mom sentenced to 30 years in 5-year-old son's death

 NEW BRUNSWICK, N.J.
-(AP) — A Florida woman convicted of killing her 5-year-old son in New Jersey in 1991 has been sentenced to 30 years in prison.
+(AP) — A Florida woman convicted of killing her 5-year-old son in New Jersey in 1991 has been sentenced to 30 years in prison, even though prosecutors had sought a life sentence.

-Prosecutors had pressed for a life sentence for Michelle Lodzinski, of Port St. Lucie.

-In sentencing her Thursday, the judge told the 49-year-old woman she had repeatedly lied about the disappearance and death of Timothy Wiltsey.
+Superior Court Judge Dennis Nieves told Michelle Lodzinski, 49, she had repeatedly lied about the disappearance and death of Timothy Wiltsey.

-She declined to address the court.
-She appeared for her sentencing wearing a wrist brace after injuring it in a fall.
+Lodzinski declined to address the court.
+She told the judge she wore a wrist brace because she said she had injured it in a fall.

 Most Read Stories